Winterbl00m/ComplexityScience_Project2/reports/project_proposal.md

 - "When acting as proposer, the player offers the amount p.
 When acting as responder, the player rejects any offer smaller than q"
 - "In every generation, several random pairs are formed."
 	- "The proposer will offer, whatever is smaller, [their] own p-value or the minimum offer that [they know] has been accepted by the responder during previous encounters."
-	- There is also "a small probability that proposers will make offers that are reduced by a small, randomly chosen amount."
+	- There is also "a small (0.1) probability that proposers will make offers that are reduced by a small, randomly chosen amount (between 0 and 0.1)."

+	-
 	- "Hence, p can be seen as a proposer's maximum offer, whereas q represents a responder's minimum acceptance level."
 	- "Each accepted deal is made known to a fraction w of all players"
 - "Each player will be proposer on average r times and be responder the same number of times."